MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-direct3d-namespace-functions-amp.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce x convertito gradi in radianti
+ Restituisce x convertita i gradi in radianti

 ##  <a name="rcp"></a>  rcp
  Calcola il reciproco dell'argomento specificato con un'approssimazione veloce.